Wills & Trusts

 - Assets are distributed to beneficiaries, and a reserve fund is often held by the trustee for unanticipated costs.

-Contacting an attorney as soon as possible after a decedent’s death is a good idea.
+To improve your experience during this process and to ensure every detail is accounted for, contact a will and trust attorney as soon as possible after a decedent’s death.
 Sandoval Legacy Group has experience in all aspects of trust administration.
 Managing real estate, bank accounts, and investment accounts, as well as other assets in the trust, are just a few of the services we can provide.
 Despite being a quicker process than probate, more often than not, this process is more complicated than it appears and can take several months to a year.

-In almost all situations, our team of experienced attorneys will advise clients to handle funeral arrangements and other personal matters before worrying about legal matters.
+We understand that this is a difficult time for you and your family.
+That is why, in almost all situations, our team of experienced attorneys will advise clients to handle funeral arrangements and other personal tasks before worrying about legal matters.
 You can rest easy during this difficult time knowing that we will work tirelessly to ensure that your responsibilities are carried out and the trust assets are protected.

 Southern California’s Premier Trust Attorney